 A large sales target can feel discouraging, especially when all your reps are receiving is “Out of Office” replies.
 Help to make the goal seem more manageable by breaking it into chunks.
 (Check out the full “chunking” strategy outlined in this blog post.)

 Once you’ve broken down the numbers, work with your sales reps individually to create business plans that help them get closer to the goal.
 The plan should include high-gain activities salespeople should be doing on a daily, weekly, and monthly basis.
 You’ll want to meet regularly to check in on their progress, and to celebrate successes and debrief failures.

 If this is a new practice for your team, summer is a great time to implement it.
 It will keep them motivated and engaged, and will also allow them to make the process a habit for when business starts to pick up again after vacation season.

-Summer should be filled with exciting times and happy memories, so don’t let the dread of slowed business cloud over it.
-Make this summer productive and motivating by implementing some of the ideas above, and keep your sales team moving in the right direction.
+Summer should be filled with exciting times and memories, so don’t let the dread of slowed business cloud over it.
+Help your sales team overcome the summer slump by implementing some of the ideas above, and keeping your salespeople motivated and focused on improving their selling skills.